leonardodimarchi/to-do-app/README.md

 📖Things yet to do
 - [ ] Frontend - Persist login
 - [ ] Frontend - Task groups and tasks (Pages)
+- [ ] Backend - Set nickname as unique